How to vote

 How to vote if you cannot get to Polling Station on Election Day

-If you are unable to go to your Polling Station on Election Day, you can apply to vote by post or proxy (a proxy is someone who votes on your behalf).
+If you are unable to go to your Polling Station on Election Day, you can apply to vote by post or proxy.